playhubstudio/public-api/docs/v1.1/playhub integration adapter api/introduction.md

 Playhub integration adapter (PHIA) is a service that allows you to integrate your game with Playhub platform.
 It's located in our cluster and sends requests to your endpoints on every game action (mostly related to money change).
 You integrate your backend with our PHIA and we take care of the rest.
+Your integration should be able to handle requests from our PHIA and respond to them in a timely manner (as quicker as possile).
+We don't use any retry mechanisms to make requests as quick as possible, so you should be able to handle requests in a timely manner and respond to them as soon as possible.

 # Initial setup and security